 In my University years, I joined a few pears with similar trade of visual perception.
 We formed the Student Photographic Agency to interpret the changing world around us.
-Apparently, being recognized in this capacity, we worked at International Jazz, Open Theater Festivals, and World Triennial of Drawing.
+Being recognized in this capacity, we worked at International Jazz, Open Theater Festivals, and the World Triennial of Drawing.
 The chance to encounter many creative individuals from around the world and their work, interpreting them through my medium, was undoubtedly influential.
-Working as a team with my colleagues on our joint exhibition projects at home and abroad made me aware of how this cooperation amplified our individual creativity.
+Working as a team with my colleagues on our joint exhibition projects at home and abroad made me aware of how this cooperation amplified our creativity.

 I now see my life and everything around it as continuously evolving processes.
 The outcome always matters to me regardless of historical, political, and cultural starting points.
 In the last two decades, the interaction process between the natural biosphere and human ecology has been a subject of my main interest.
 The cultural changes in our society made exhibiting my work in public and private galleries no longer attainable.
 However, my focus has not changed, or the need to communicate it.